 When recalling records from the State Records Center, be sure to specify whether or not the records are being permanently recalled or if they will be returned to the Records Center.
 Only files or whole boxes can be requested.
 State Records Center staff does not retrieve individual documents from boxes or files.

 Once the request has been submitted, agencies can pick up the records during operating hours.
 Personnel picking up records will be required to offer identification or other evidence of authorization.
-Individual files may be mailed or sent through interdepartmental courier.
+Individual files may be mailed at agency expense or sent through interdepartmental courier.

 For requests of 10 or fewer boxes or files, delivery is usually possible within two to four business days.
 Larger requests may take longer.

 Q. How do I return records to the records center?

 A. For boxes in Jefferson City, arrangements can be made through the agency records tracking system to have Records Management staff pick up boxes from an agency’s delivery dock or to drop off records at one of the Records Center locations.
 For boxes outside the Jefferson City the agency will have to make separate arrangements for delivery.
 Files can be mailed, routed through interdepartmental courier, or delivered by agency personnel.